eloj/rle-zoo/README.md

 [![Build status](https://github.com/eloj/rle-zoo/workflows/build/badge.svg)](https://github.com/eloj/rle-zoo/actions/workflows/c-cpp.yml)

 A collection of Run-Length Encoders and Decoders, and associated tooling for exploring this space.
-So far there are only three animals in the zoo.
+So far there are only four animals in the zoo.
 It's a very small zoo.

 * _WHILE THIS NOTE PERSISTS, I MAY FORCE PUSH TO MASTER_
 * The codecs are written foremost to be robust, correct, and clear and easy to understand, not for performance.